 Since the exam questions are intended to assess how well you understand the basic ideas and principles rather than pure memorization, to be successful in this class, you need to learn to "think" rather than "memorize".
 Students in the past claimed that there are lots of concepts and these concepts will not stick in their brains.
 It was because they have made the mistake of memorizing the non-graded questions and absorbing concepts as a vacuum rather than actually learning and understanding the concepts.
-To be successful in this class, you need to make connections and analogies between concepts and create the arguments on your own without referring to your notes.
+To be successful in this class, you need to understand the concepts; what they are based on, how they are developed, how they work, and how they are related to other concepts you have already been exposed to; in a way you need to make connections and analogies between concepts and create the arguments on your own without referring to your notes.
 Studying in the correct way which is highlighted above will help you to make these connections and will hopefully lead you for a better success in this course.